Early Peoples Through the Agricultural Revolution Outline | Student Handouts

 ii.
 Humans crossed this bridge (called Beringia) to North America and spread to South America very quickly

 b.
-The ice age ended about 10,000 years ago (circa 8000 BCE), leaving humans living all over the world
+The ice age ended about 10,000 years ago (circa 8000 B.C.E.), leaving humans living all over the world

 i.
-The ice bridge (Beringia) between Siberia and Alaska melted, leaving humans in the
+The ice bridge (Beringia) between Siberia and Alaska melted, leaving humans in the Americas separated from the rest of the world

 c.
 Temperatures increased, creating a longer growing season